-A difficult first act.
+The difficult first act.

-The car’s introduction also coincided with an increasingly bitter internal environment which saw Jaguar’s management (such as they were) engaged in a desperate battle for survival within a carmaking group which had become fundamentally ungovernable.
-As British Leyland’s flagship model, the XJ-S would help underline the national carmaker’s repeated ability to miss open goals.
+The car’s introduction also coincided with an increasingly bitter internal environment which saw Jaguar’s management (such as they were) engaged in a desperate battle for identity within a carmaking group which had become fundamentally ungovernable.
+As British Leyland’s flagship model, XJ-S would also help underline the national carmaker’s repeated ability to miss open goals.

-Nevertheless, 1977 would also see a number of running changes to the XJ-S, foremost being the replacement of the much-criticised Borg Warner Model 12 automatic transmission for the superior US-made General Motors Turbo Hydramatic 400 unit.
+Nevertheless, 1977 would also see a number of running changes to XJ-S, foremost being the replacement of the much-criticised Borg Warner Model 12 automatic transmission for the superior US-made General Motors Turbo Hydramatic 400 unit.
 Externally, the matt black finish was excised from the lower section of the bootlid, as was the chrome fillet trim from the B-pillar.
 Inside, the bright bezels surrounding the main instrument binnacles, criticised by the press for being cheap-looking were substituted for a matt-black affair.
 Despite this, the XJ-S’ cabin retained its somewhat cold ambience.

 In 1979, manual transmission was removed from the (very short) options list.
-The manual, (Jaguar’s own four-speed unit) had not proven a popular choice amongst customers, despite its improved performance potential, better economy and the remarkable flexibility it offered.
-Jaguar’s drivetrain chief Harry Mundy had overseen development of a modern five-speed manual capable of handling the V12’s torque outputs earlier in the decade, but the BL overlords refused to sanction it.
+The manual, (Jaguar’s own four-speed unit) had not proven a popular choice amongst customers, despite its improved performance potential, economy and the remarkable flexibility it offered.
+Jaguar’s drivetrain chief Harry Mundy had overseen development of a five-speed manual capable of handling the V12’s torque outputs earlier in the decade, but the BL overlords refused to sanction it.
 A mere 352 manual XJ-S’ were built in total.

-Between 1975 and 1980, a total of 12,395 first series XJ-S’ were constructed, leading many chroniclers to conclude that the early XJ-S was a commercial failure.
+Between 1975 and 1980, a total of 12,395 first series XJ-S’ were constructed, leading some to conclude that the early XJ-S was a commercial failure.
 But how accurate a reading is this?
 Initial BL projections for the model predicted annual sales in the region of 3000 cars per annum – the XJ-S programme having been carefully costed in order to ensure its business case.
 Allowing for the fact that production was still ramping-up in 1975, annual sales fulfilled (and in some cases exceeded) projections – only significantly falling short in 1979/80.

-The commercial falloff during those latter years is not difficult to pinpoint: stories would become rife of BL middle managers being offered XJ-S’ as company cars only to turn them down, such was their reputation for poor build integrity and shoddy componentry.
-Moreover, the Castle Bromwich paint plant debacle conjoined to catastrophically effect the supply of saleable cars, and with Browns Lane frantically rectifying every XJ saloon they could lay their hands upon, the XJ-S simply didn’t get a look-in.
+The commercial falloff during those latter years is not difficult to explain; stories becoming rife of BL middle managers being offered XJ-S’ as company cars only to turn them down, such was their reputation for poor build and reliability.
+Moreover, the Castle Bromwich paint plant debacle conjoined to catastrophically effect the supply of saleable cars, and with Browns Lane frantically rectifying every XJ saloon they could lay their hands upon, XJ-S simply didn’t get a look-in.

-Furthermore, with more modern rivals like Porsche’s ultra-modern 928 offering a far more appealing and up-to-date package, the XJ-S was in dire need of a refresh, but BL product planning at Bickenhill had already condemned the car, ideologically convinced that both it and the V12 engine had no commercial future in the new, more austere 1980s.
+Furthermore, with more modern rivals like Porsche’s ultra-modern 928 offering a far more appealing and up-to-date package, the XJ-S was in dire need of a refresh, but BL product planning at Bickenhill had already condemned the car, convinced that both it and the V12 engine had no commercial future in the more austere 1980s.
 Even within Browns Lane, there appeared to be a resignation towards the inevitable.

 Harry Mundy’s personal XJ12 was fitted with a five speed manual mated to a 6.4 litre experimental V12 engine.
 It was apparently a particularly well judged combination.